Pagero HTTPS solutions

 </Invoice>

-Pagero HTTP client is a simple client posting the business document in the body of the HTTP request.
+Pagero HTTP client is a simple client posting the business document in the body of a HTTP request.

 # Authentication method